Differential pressure transmitter

 Another way of measuring differential pressure is to use two transmitters from gauge pressure.
 You must then measure the pressure separately and manually calculate the pressure difference.
 This process can be laborious and error-prone.

-Control your industrial processes with our pressure transmitters products, even at very low pressure!
+Control your industrial processes with our pressure transmitters products, even at very low pressures!